New England Food Vision Prize

 May 1, 2018: Webinar

 The Henry P. Kendall Foundation will host a webinar at 3 p.m. for interested parties to solicit questions and provide answers regarding the prize and its parameters.
-The webinar will be recorded.
-RSVP here.
+A recording of the webinar is available here.

 June 1, 2018: Deadline for Letters of Interest